Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Literature Review

-In heterogeneous systems, policies like RAND, RR and even Po$d$ may have bad performance \cite{gardner2021scalable-podJIQgeneral-fastslow}.
-To address this issues, the load balancing policy can take advantage of current state information, service rate information and memory to improve performance and reduce communication frequency.
-On one hand, some policies incorporate service rate information, current queue length and system status when selecting servers or assigning jobs.
-Policies such as Weighted RAND, Balanced Po$d$ \cite{chen2012asymptotic-Pod-Heterogeneous-Proportional}, and Balanced RR \cite{ye2025optimal-optimalRRpolicy} select servers proportional to their service rates.
-JSED \cite{adan1996shortest-JSED-earlang, selen2016steady-JSED} utilizes the service rates and the age of the job in the assignment process, with the aim of minimizing the expected delay.
-Furthermore, as shown in the general frameworks of Po$d$ and JIQ \cite{abdul2022general-Pod-GeneralmodifiedPod, gardner2021scalable-podJIQgeneral-fastslow}, service rate information is utilized during both the server selection and the job assignment stages.
-On the other hand, memory-enhanced policies have also been developed, such as JIQ \cite{stolyar2015pull-JIQ-manyserver}, Join the ID (JID) policy \cite{gamarnik2022stability-memoryenhanced-JoinIDQ}, Join Below Threshold (JBT-$r$) policy \cite{zhou2018heavy-JBT-r}, Persistent Idle (PI) policy \cite{atar2020persistent-JIQ-memoryenhanced-Drift}, Local Estimation Driven (LED) Policy \cite{vargaftik2020lsq-LSQ, zhou2021asymptotically-LED-meomory}, $k$-Skip-the-$d$-Longest-Queues ($k$-SLQ-$d$) policy \cite{Yishun2025k-slq-d} and RR variants that use arrival and service history (RR-AC, RR-SC) \cite{ye2025optimal-optimalRRpolicy}.
-In addition, when the dispatcher has analytical capabilities, estimation-enhanced policies such as Synchronized-Updates or Asynchronized-Updates Join the Shortest Queue (SUJSQ and AUJSQ) policy \cite{van2019hyper-Estimation-JSQ}, CARE \cite{mendelson2025load-Estimationtriggered-general} can be employed.
+In heterogeneous systems, policies such as RAND, RR and even Po$d$ may be unstable \cite{gardner2021scalable-podJIQgeneral-fastslow}, because slow servers may receive more jobs than they can handle.
+To address these issues, load balancing policies can take advantage of current state information, service rate information and memory to improve performance and reduce communication frequency.
+On one hand, some policies incorporate service rate information, current queue lengths and system status when selecting servers or assigning jobs.
+Policies such as WRAND, Balanced Po$d$ \cite{chen2012asymptotic-Pod-Heterogeneous-Proportional}, and Balanced RR \cite{ye2025optimal-optimalRRpolicy} select servers proportional to their service rates.
+JSED \cite{adan1996shortest-JSED-earlang} and Speed-Aware JSQ (SA-JSQ) \cite{bhambay2022asymptotic-speedawareJSQ} leverage service rates in the assignment process, with the aim of minimizing the expected delay (waiting time in queue).
+Along the same lines, power-of-$d$ variants have been proposed.
+For example, the Po$d$-Expected Delay (Po$d$-ED) policy \cite{gardner2021scalable-podJIQgeneral-fastslow, abdul2022general-Pod-GeneralmodifiedPod} uses service-rate information, whereas the Po$d$-Expected Sojourn Time (Po$d$-ET) policy \cite{abdul2022general-Pod-GeneralmodifiedPod, selen2016steady-JSED} uses both service-rate and job-age information in the assignment decision.
+Furthermore, as shown in the general frameworks of Po$d$ and JIQ \cite{gardner2021scalable-podJIQgeneral-fastslow, abdul2022general-Pod-GeneralmodifiedPod}, service-rate information is used during both server selection and job assignment.
+On the other hand, memory-enhanced policies have also been developed, such as JIQ \cite{stolyar2015pull-JIQ-manyserver}, Join the stored ID (JID) policy \cite{gamarnik2022stability-memoryenhanced-JoinIDQ}, Join Below Threshold (JBT-$r$) policy \cite{zhou2018heavy-JBT-r}, Idle-One-First (I1F) policy \cite{gupta2019load-JSQ-NSQ-IDle-1-First}, Persistent Idle (PI) policy \cite{atar2020persistent-JIQ-memoryenhanced-Drift}, Local Shortest Queue (LSQ) policy \cite{vargaftik2020lsq-LSQ}, Local Estimation Driven (LED) policy \cite{zhou2021asymptotically-LED-meomory}, $k$-Skip-the-$d$-Longest-Queues ($k$-SLQ-$d$) policy \cite{Yishun2025k-slq-d} and RR variants that use arrival and service history (RR-AC, RR-SC) \cite{ye2025optimal-optimalRRpolicy}.
+Moreover, when the dispatcher and the servers can approximate system state from observations (e.g., queue lengths, service rates, or workload) and use these approximations to make assignment decisions and report status, approximation-enhanced policies such as Synchronized-Updates or Asynchronized-Updates Join the Shortest Queue (SUJSQ and AUJSQ) policy \cite{van2019hyper-Estimation-JSQ}, CARE \cite{mendelson2026load-Estimationtriggered-general} can be employed.